 8. Analyze landing page with a mouse click heatmap tool

 A landing page is one of the best ways to sell products or services online.
 It contains all the necessary information about the offer.
-Usually, a landing page consists of a few blocks and has a lot of images, videos, and, sometimes, 3D animations.
+Usually, a landing page consists of a few blocks and has many images, videos, and, sometimes, 3D animations.
 Users scroll it until they come across a link or block they want to learn more about.
-If it doesn’t happen, they just close the page.
+If it doesn’t happen, they close the page.

 9. Increase online store conversion

-Apart from traditional tools for analytics and online store promotion, marketers have been using mouse tracking heatmaps and scroll maps for several years now.
+Apart from traditional analytics and online store promotion tools, marketers have been using mouse tracking heatmaps and scroll maps for several years now.
 These tools are helpful to boost conversion.

-Conversion is the final action you want your users to do (e.g., place an order, subscribe to the tool, send an application, etc).
-There are different ways to increase conversion rates, but most of them are about making a unique offer, usable and understandable design, and properly located CTAs.
+Conversion is the final action you want your users to do (e.g., place an order, subscribe to the tool, send an application, etc.).
+There are different ways to increase conversion rates, but most are about making a unique offer, usable and understandable design, and properly located CTAs.